Fraud Summary

 Check Overpayment scams target consumers who sell items through an online auction site or a classified ad.
 Here’s how it works:

-• The seller takes a big loss when the ‘buyer’ passes a counterfeit cashier’s check, money order, corporate or personal check as payment.
+• The seller takes a significant loss when the ‘buyer’ passes a counterfeit cashier’s check, money order, or corporate or personal check as payment.

 • The counterfeit check is written for more than the agreed price.